Indirect Rate Distortion Functions with Side Information: Structural Properties and Multivariate Gaussian Sources: Characterizations of RDFs via Water-Filling Solutions

 \section{Characterizations of RDFs via Water-Filling Solutions}

-In this section we apply Theorem~\ref{thm:proof2_ed} and Theorem~\ref{them_dec}, to determine additional properties of the test channel, that lead to a simplified optimization problem of the RDFs ${R}_{S;Z|Y}(\Delta_X)={R}_{S;\widehat{X}|Y}(\Delta_X)$ (that leads to a water-filling solution).
+In this section, we establish a water-filling solution for the RDFs presented in Theorems \ref{thm:proof2_ed} and \ref{them_dec}.
+Initially, we derive a lower bound on the RDFs and demonstrate its achievability.
 We make use of the following lemma.